-Riversimple is a UK based start-up company that has designed a highly efficient hydrogen powered electric car using a whole system design approach.
-It optimises the entire system of designing, manufacturing and providing vehicles to customers in a more financially and environmentally sustainable manner.
-It was conceived to provide a personal mobility solution encompassing technology solution and full-service provision, with the purpose to systematically pursue the elimination of environmental impact of personal transport.
+Riversimple is a UK-based start-up company that has designed a highly efficient hydrogen-powered electric car using a whole system design approach.
+It optimizes the entire system of designing, manufacturing, and providing vehicles to customers in a more financially and environmentally sustainable manner.
+It was conceived to provide a personal mobility solution encompassing technology solution and full-service provision, with the purpose of systematically pursuing the elimination of the environmental impact of personal transport.

-Based on a sale of service business model, Riversimple will retain ownership of the vehicle throughout its life.
-Customers will pay a fixed monthly rental and variable per mile charge (Riversimple will pay for fuel and maintenance).
-Where the traditional car ‘ownership’ model rewards obsolescence and high running costs, the sale of service model rewards longevity, resource minimisation and 'it makes efficiency profitable'.
+Based on a sale-of-service business model, Riversimple will retain ownership of the vehicle throughout its life.
+Customers will pay a fixed monthly rental and variable per-mile charge (Riversimple will pay for fuel and maintenance).
+Where the traditional car ‘ownership’ model rewards obsolescence and high running costs, the sale of service model rewards longevity, resource minimization, and ‘it makes efficiency profitable’.

-Riversimple has an innovative governance structure that gives investors, employees, customers, suppliers, neighbours and the environment a shared voice in the business, but equity remains with the investors.
-This structure assists in enhancing responsible decision-making and improved interaction between stakeholders to create environmental, social and economic value, while ensuring that financial interests are met.
+Riversimple has an innovative governance structure that gives investors, employees, customers, suppliers, neighbors, and the environment a shared voice in the business, but equity remains with the investors.
+This structure assists in enhancing responsible decision-making and improved interaction between stakeholders to create environmental, social, and economic value while ensuring that financial interests are met.

-The breakthrough in the motor industry, according to Riversimple’s visionary founder, Hugo Spowers, will come in the way a car is put together, the business model and delivery system.
-For car sector innovation, the barriers are not really technological, but people, business and politics.
-Furthermore, the innovation is not in the individual components, but comes out of the synergy between the elements of the car (carbon fibre, fuel cells, ultra-capacitors, 4 electric motors).
+The breakthrough in the motor industry, according to Riversimple’s visionary founder, Hugo Spowers, will come in the way a car is put together, the business model, and the delivery system.
+For car sector innovation, the barriers are not really technological, but people, business, and politics.
+Furthermore, the innovation is not in the individual components but comes out of the synergy between the elements of the car (carbon fiber, fuel cells, ultra-capacitors, and 4 electric motors).

 Find more about Riversimple’s innovation here.